TicWatch Pro 4G is a Wear OS watch that allows you to take calls away from your phone

 That new 4G/LTE feature is the main highlight and it will allow you to use the smartwatch away from your mobile phone.
 You can link your phone number to the device though, so you'll still be able to make and receive calls as well as texts, and use messaging apps.

 Mobvoi has only announced the TicWatch Pro 4G/LTE for the US so far, where it will be exclusive to carrier Verizon.
-You can buy the watch from today, but the LTE feature won't be activated until August 10.
+You can buy the watch from today, but the LTE feature won't be activated until early August.

 - Our original TicWatch Pro review